-The Department of Industrial and Systems Engineering (ISE) administers the MS degree program in Human Factors/Ergonomics.
-This program is a cooperative program involving the Departments of Industrial and Systems Engineering, Psychology, Industrial Design, and Kinesiology.
-Additional information can be found at engr.sjsu.edu/hfe
+The Department of Industrial and Systems Engineering (ISE) administers the Master of Science in Human Factors/Ergonomics (HF/E) degree program.
+This is a cooperative program involving the Departments of Industrial and Systems Engineering, Psychology, Industrial Design, and Kinesiology.

 Human factors/ergonomics is the discipline concerned with the development and application of human-system interface technology to systems analysis, design and evaluation.
 This technology encompasses human-machine (hardware ergonomics), human-task (workplace ergonomics), human-environment (environmental ergonomics), human-software (cognitive ergonomics) and organizational-machine (macro-ergonomics) interfaces.
 Practitioners are engaged in developing design specifications, guidelines, methods and tools.
 They also apply human-system interface technology to ensure that work systems are compatible with the characteristics of the humans who operate, maintain or otherwise interact with them.
 Their efforts include improving the operability, maintainability, usability, comfort, safety and health characteristics of systems to improve human and system effectiveness and to reproduce the potential of injury and error (adapted from remarks published by H. Holbrook, 1995-96 President, Human Factors and Ergonomics Society, HFES Bulletin, January, 1996).

 This program prepares students for practice in this emerging profession through an interdisciplinary course sequence that emphasizes theory, practical applications and research.
 HF/E students take a group of five core courses from several different SJSU departments and elective courses in topics of their choosing.
 A one-semester weekly seminar is required of all students.
 The program culminates in a thesis or project.

 Additional information can be found at http://www.sjsu.edu/hfe/